RED-collabs/update/README.md

 step 3: type " sudo mv ~/Download  /usr/local/bin/update "
 step 4: to run the script type " bash update " may ask for usr pass

+#warning.
+this not for full upgrade/update. if you need it for full update

+use apt-get full-upgrade -y

 # 🔄 Smart System Updater | Automated Bash Script for Debian & Ubuntu